Taylor Raddysh Game Preview: Blackhawks vs. Golden Knights

 Raddysh Season Stats Insights

-- In 5 games this season, Raddysh has averaged 16:41 on the ice, while putting up a plus-minus of +2.
+- Raddysh has averaged 16:14 of ice time this season (with a plus-minus rating of -1).

-- Raddysh has a goal in one of his five games playedthis year, but has yet to post a multi-goal effort.
+- In one of seven games this year, Raddysh has scored a goal, but has not finished a game with two or more.

-- Raddysh has registered a point twice this season in five games played, but did not have multiple points in either of those games.
+- Raddysh has recorded a point twice this year in seven games played, but did not have multiple points in either of those games.

-- In one of five games this season, Raddysh has had an assist, but has yet to record two or more.
+- Raddysh has had an assist in one of seven games this season.

-- The implied probability that Raddysh goes over his points prop total is 44.4%, based on the odds.
+- Raddysh has an implied probability of 41.7% to go over his point total based on the odds.

 Sign up for Underdog fantasy today.